 What happens to add-ins in Protected View?

 Add-ins may run when a file opens in Protected View, but may not function as expected.
 If your add-ins aren’t running correctly, contact the add-in's author.
 An updated version, which is compatible with Protected View, may be needed.
-For more information on add-ins, see Why is my add-in crashing?

 What happens to cloud fonts in Protected View?